AI Website Builder Maintenance: What Happens After Launch?

 Foundax is designed around connected DTC operations: product records, site SEO metadata, sitemap and robots behavior, PDP Product JSON-LD, strict Google Merchant Center preflight and sync, Search Console verification and sitemap submission, Content Studio, multilingual publishing, first-party analytics, and GA4 supplemental diagnostics.

 That makes it useful for teams that want the builder decision to support more than launch speed.
-Product facts, public pages, content, Google readiness, localization, and measurement can move through one workflow.
+Product facts, public pages, content, Google workflows, localization, and measurement can move through one workflow.

 Look beyond templates.
-Evaluate product data structure, SEO control, Product JSON-LD, Google readiness, content operations, analytics, localization, policy workflows, and post-launch ownership.
+Evaluate product data structure, SEO control, Product JSON-LD, Google workflows, content operations, analytics, localization, policy workflows, and post-launch ownership.

 Monthly price is only one part of cost.
 Teams should also consider plugin dependency, manual feed work, SEO limitations, analytics gaps, localization effort, and the cost of keeping product facts consistent.